gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

     auto vec = std::vector{1, 2, 3, 4, 5, 42};

-    // Bind parameters to our function
-    func.bind(12, vec, 5.4);
+    // Bind the parameters to our function func.bind(12, vec, 5.4);

-    // call the function with bound parameters: func();
+    // Call the function with bound parameters: func();
 }
 ```